Change Strings has been updated last on 08.08.2025 to version number 3.0.0

 The Versioning Tab is designed for exactly this: Quick version changes.

-Clicking on one of the buttons will increase or decrease the version number on the selected Loaders, Savers, and FBX/ABC nodes.
+Clicking on one of the buttons will increase or decrease the version number on the selected Loaders, Savers, FBX/ABC tools and any other nodes with File path inputs.
 No need to type anything.

 Note that it expects a “v” to prefix the version number AND consistent padding.
 For example “MyFile.v001.exr” would increase to “MyFile.v002.exr”.
 A wrong change could occur if your filename would be “MyFile.v10.exr” and you wanted to go down to “MyFile.v9.exr”.
 Change Strings would change this to “MyFile.v09.exr”.